-Criteria – nominator must select and discuss, in no more than 100 words per criterion, how the nominee excels in 3 of the following criteria:
+Criteria – nominator must select and discuss, in no more than 100 words per criterion, how the nominee excels in 3 or more of the following criteria:

 - Advances the quality of nursing science, nursing scholarship, and/or improved quality of care for diverse patient populations;